Investigation of Price and Capacity Decision Process: An Empirical Study of the United States Petrochemical Industry

 Given the degree of interdependence within the petrochemical industry, it was found that decision processes across different products tend to converge toward common goals.
 Of 228 tests run on the six products against 38 survey questions, only eight significant differences were found.
 This is less than would be expected due to random variation alone, providing strong evidence for convergence of the decision processes.

 Aubrey, Darryl C., "Investigation of Price and Capacity Decision Process: An Empirical Study of the United States Petrochemical Industry" (1993).
-Dissertations at the University of New Haven.
+Doctoral Works at the University of New Haven.
 43.